 How to make a hunt group on Wave

+Our own system, Wave, allows users to create hunt groups easily.
 When you log in to Wave, you’ll be taken to your dashboard.
 On the right-hand side of your dashboard, you’ll find the tab labelled ‘Hunt Groups’.
-This is where you can make and manage your hunt groups.
-To make your first hunt group, click ‘Add first hunt group’.
+This is where you can make and manage your groups.
+To make your first group, click ‘Add first hunt group’.

 Once you’ve done this, you can start customising your hunt group to decide who will get called first and how you can distribute the calls.
 You can put in who you want to answer the call first, dates and times they are available and how long the phone will ring for that person before the call gets passed on to the next person in the hunt group.